-As noted in Table 2-1, the United States, as a single country, was the number two producer of GHG emissions in 2016.
-The primary greenhouse gas emitted by human activities in the United States was CO2, representing approximately 81.6 percent of total greenhouse gas emissions.
-Carbon dioxide from fossil fuel combustion, the largest source of US greenhouse gas emissions, accounted for approximately 93.5 percent of the GHG emissions (9).
+As noted in Table 2-2, the United States, as a single country, was the number two producer of GHG emissions in 2016.
+The primary greenhouse gas emitted by human activities in the United States was CO2, representing approximately 81.6 percent of total greenhouse gas emissions in the US.
+Carbon dioxide from fossil fuel combustion, the largest source of US greenhouse gas emissions, accounted for approximately 93.5 percent of the CO2 emissions (9).